-- Consider enabling delayed durability when saving logging data as i will reduce the time in SQL Server and free up database connections quicker.
-I wouldn’t force it for the database but specify for the specific stored procedure in use.
+- Consider enabling delayed durability when saving logging data as it will reduce the time in SQL Server and free up database connections quicker.
+I would also specify for the specific stored procedure in use rather than forcing it for the entire database.
 With Delayed Durability comes the possibility of data loss, so make sure you understand the risks.

-- Consider using memory optimized tables for very busy applications, then process the data using a separate and single process within SQL Server.
+- Consider using memory optimized tables for very busy applications, then process the data using a separate process.
 This could be called from Mule or via the SQL Server Agent.
 Again, if the data isn’t important, I would opt for a SCHEMA_ONLY table; which is faster but you’ll lose the data should SQL Server restart.
 If this isn’t an option, you can use the default of SCHEMA_AND_DATA which will commit the data to disk.

 - Use a stored procedure or parameterised queries when communicating with SQL Server as this will enable SQL Server to reuse execution plans.

-- If you decide to use memory-optimized table then consider a natively compiled stored procedure which again, will reduce the CPU usage and improve the performance.
+- If you decide to use memory-optimized tables, consider a natively compiled stored procedure which will reduce the overhead of the queries and improve the performance.

 I’ve created a HTTP service listening on 8081 that will then connect to the database, retrieve the server and service name, then return it as JSON.